chaoss/metrics/2_Growth-Maturity-Decline.md

 # Category: Growth-Maturity-Decline

-Goal: Describe category and the overall goal of the category
+Goal: Identify if the activity of an open source community is growing or declining and the level of maturity the project has reached.

 ## Issue Resolution

-Goal: Describe the goal of the sub-category
+Goal: Identify how effective the community is at addressing issues identified by community partcipants.

 Name | Question
 --- | ---